 What is Sales Intelligence?

-These features help sales teams make better decisions faster while also providing actionable insights that can be used to prioritize activities based on risk/reward or future projections.
+These features help sales teams make better decisions faster and provide actionable insights to prioritize activities based on risk/reward or future projections.
 As a result, sales intelligence can become an invaluable asset for organizations looking to improve the ROI of their sales efforts.

 Synonyms